Jason-Pallone/Giphy-API/README.md

 2. Go to this projects directory location on your PC.
 3. Open the directory, right click the HTML file and select "Open with"
 4. Then select your preferred broswer.
-5. The game should now be up and running on your PC in your preferred browser window.
+5. The project should now be up and running on your PC in your preferred browser window.

 Thansk for checking out my project!